jdh2021/react-gallery/README.md

 ## Description

 This React photo gallery is for true pepper fiends.
 Add images and descriptions of your favorite peppers.
-Love a particular pepper?
-Let it be known by clicking the pepper under the image.
+Love a particular variety?
+Let it be known by mashing that pepper button.
 Not a fan of another?
 Trash it!
-When you need to come back to the gallery, fear not, because the precious pepper data is stored in a database.
+When you're ready to return to the gallery, fear not, because your precious pepper data is stored in a database.

 ## Demo